 Susan Sayers is a Senior Manager for Strategic Planning for Value Added Services at T-Mobile.
 Her background includes brand and product management for companies such as Starbucks, Washington Mutual, and Precor Incorporated.
 She has been an active member of The Mountaineers since 2000.
 She is a graduate of the Basic Climbing course and an active climb leader.

-President of American Alpine Club
+Immediate Past President, American Alpine Club

 Retired Chairman & Chief Executive Officer, WRQ, Inc.

 For 25 years, Doug Walker was the founding partner and CEO of WRQ (until Jan 2005), an integration software company that served Fortune 500 companies and had customers in 51 countries.
 He is an active supporter of charitable, environmental, and community organizations.
 Currently, Doug is the Chair of the Board of Trustees of the Fred Hutchinson Cancer Research Center and Chair of the Governing Council of The Wilderness Society.
 He also serves on the boards of the Seattle Parks Foundation, Forterra, Green Diamond Resource Company, Harbor Properties, Inc., Sierra Club Foundation, National Conservation System Foundation, The American Alpine Club, and Cascade Land Conservancy.
 He is past chair of Recreational Equipment, Inc. (REI).
 He graduated magna cum laude and Phi Beta Kappa in Mathematics from Vanderbilt University and attended the University of Washington Graduate School of Mathematics.
 Doug is an avid hiker and mountain climber and a year-round bicycle commuter.